vathes/canonical-full-imaging-pipeline/README.md

  populating the pipeline with your data amounts to these 3 steps:

 1. Insert meta information - modify and run this [script](my_project/insert_lookup.py) to insert meta information (e.g. subject, equipment, Suite2p analysis parameters etc.)

+    python my_project/insert_lookup.py

 2. Import session data - run:

     python my_project/ingestion.py

 3. Import clustering data and populate downstream analyses - run:

     python my_project/populate.py

+For inserting new subjects or new analysis parameters, step 1 needs to be re-executed (make sure to modify the `insert_lookup.py` with the new information)

-Rerun step 2 and 3 every time new subjects, sessions or clustering data become available.
+Rerun step 2 and 3 every time new sessions or clustering data become available.
 In fact, step 2 and 3 can be executed as scheduled jobs that will automatically process any data newly placed into the ***root_data_dir***